-Class A Common Stock offered hereby Common Stock to be outstanding after the Offering: 1,350,000 shares Class A Common Stock Class B Common Stock Total Voting rights; conversion Generally, the holders of the Class A Common Stock and the Class B Common Stock vote together as a single class on all matters submitted to a vote of stockholders, with each share of Class A Common Stock entitled to one vote and each share of Class B Common Stock entitled to 20 votes.
-Each share of Class B Common Stock converts into one share of Class A Common Stock (i) at any time at the option of the holder and (ii) automatically upon its sale or other transfer to anyone other than Phillip C. Yeager or a Use of proceeds member of his immediate family.
+each share of Class A Common Stock entitled to one vote and each share of Class B Common Stock entitled to 20 votes.
+Each share of Class B Common Stock converts into one share of Class A Common Stock (i) at any time at the option of the holder and (ii) automatically upon its sale or other transfer to anyone other than Phillip C. Yeager or a member of his immediate family.
 Each class of Common Stock otherwise has identical rights.
-To fund a significant portion of the purchase price of the limited partnership interests of the Hub Partnerships that operate Hub Los currently outstanding.
-Also excludes 150,000 shares of Class A Common Stock reserved for issuance upon exercise of options under the Company's 1997 Long-Term Incentive Plan.
+Use of proceeds......
+To fund a significant portion of the purchase price of the limited partnership interests of the Hub Partnerships that operate Hub Los Angeles and Hub Golden Gate.
+See "Use of Proceeds."

-Nasdaq Stock Market (National Market) symbol......"HUBG"
+Nasdaq Stock Market (National Market) symbol.....
+"HUBG"